Dr Mangalore Laxumana Bangara was born in Mangalore (now Mangaluru), Nr Madras, Karnataka, India.

 He gave huge support to the Forest of Dean mining families who had suffered the extreme hardships of the 1926 coal strike and general strike.
-Dr Bangara was a household name throughout the Forest, and he was inextricably linked to the Dilke Hospital.
+Dr Bangara was a household name throughout the forest, and he was inextricably linked to the Dilke Hospital.
+A memorial was erected to Dr Bangara at the Dilke Hospital.
+It was placed on the door of the X-Ray room.
+The plaque stated that Dr Bangara had, ‘by his unselfish devotion and service inaugurated this department of the hospital.
+He lived for mankind’.
+(Gloucester Citizen, Oct 28th 1928)

 One of the countless examples was the poor patient who asked for her bill, and when she got home found a ten shilling note from Dr Bangara inside.